 Serving

-It's best to serve healthy iced coffee immediately with some ice.
+It's best to serve healthy iced coffee immediately.
 Although it's fine to leave it for a few minutes, if you make the coffee too far in advance, the foam will start to disappear.

 I love to serve healthy iced coffee with no-bake flapjacks or chocolate bliss balls.